 Al Michaels | Play-By-Play Announcer

 Michaels has been on sports television since 1978 with quite an impressive résumé.
 From 1976-2006, Michaels was a fixture on ABC Sports for three decades, calling “The Miracle on Ice,” a handful of World Series, Monday Night Football, and some work in the NBA.
 After Monday Night Football moved from ABC to ESPN, the status of Michaels’ position was unclear.

 A former Ohio State QB, Herbstreit has become one of the most recognizable names in college football.
-Alongside his new duties as one of the Amazon NFL announcers, he is an ESPN College GameDay analyst.
-He provides color commentary for college football games broadcasted on ESPN and ABC.
+Alongside his new duties as one of the Amazon NFL announcers, he’s an ESPN College GameDay analyst and provides color commentary for CFB games broadcasted on ESPN and ABC.

 Charissa Thompson | Host

 Charissa Thompson started her sports broadcasting career in 2007 when she joined the Big Ten Network and Fox Sports Net.
 In 2008, she completed her first run as an NFL sideline reporter.